You are here

 Oral sex and STIs

-Barriers like condoms are the best way to stop STIs during oral sex.
+- Barriers like condoms or dental dams are the best way to stop STIs during oral sex.
 If you don’t use a barrier, there are a number of other ways lower your chances of STIs:

-- Avoid having oral sex if you or your partner has cuts or sores in/on the mouth or genitals.
+- Avoid having oral sex if you or your partners have cuts or sores in or on the mouth or genitals.

 - Wash the anal area before rimming.